Leaf Icon LIFE

 An Easy Way to Get an Extra Boost of Energy

-If low energy levels are getting you down, we have a suggestion— try our Re-Lyte Energy Boost Capsules or our Re-Lyte Boost Mix.
+If low energy levels are getting you down, we have a suggestion— try our Re-Lyte Energy Boost Capsules or our Re-Lyte Hydration mix.

 Re-Lyte Energy Boost Capsules contain a blend of Re-Lyte Hydration, caffeine from green tea extract, and two effective adaptogens— ginseng and maca root.
 The electrolytes help you optimize your hydration, so you don’t have dehydration dragging you down.
 The green tea extract gives you a quick caffeine boost (because sometimes you need extra energy ASAP).
 And the adaptogens ginseng and maca root help your body adapt to all forms of stress better, which can boost energy levels naturally over the long term.

-If you're more into mixes than capsules, then check out Re-Lyte Boost Mix.
+If you're more into mixes than capsules, then check out Re-Lyte Hydration mix.
 It's a clean, energizing drink mix that contains hydrating electrolytes, beneficial adaptogens (ginseng, maca, Rhodiola rosea, and ashwagandha), energy-supporting B-vitamins, and just the right amount of natural caffeine from green tea extract to keep you feeling invigorated and awesome without the jitters or a crash.

 Sources: